StarRocks/starrocks/docs/table_design/Sort_key.md

 ## Principles

-In the Duplicate Key model, sort key columns are defined by using the `DUPLICATE KEY` keyword.
+In the Duplicate Key table, sort key columns are defined by using the `DUPLICATE KEY` keyword.

-In the Aggregate Key model, sort key columns are defined by using the `AGGREGATE KEY` keyword.
+In the Aggregate Key table, sort key columns are defined by using the `AGGREGATE KEY` keyword.

-In the Unique Key model, sort key columns are defined by using the `UNIQUE KEY` keyword.
+In the Unique Key table, sort key columns are defined by using the `UNIQUE KEY` keyword.

 In the Primary Key model, sort key columns are primary key columns, which are defined by using the `PRIMARY KEY` keyword.